EbYVarghese18/DevOps_Project_03/README.md

       image for myapp-blue and myapp-green will be created The image will be pushed to the dockerhub
       The application will be deployed to k8s cluster by Argo
-5. Now to redirect the traffic from blue to green, update the service file with myapp-green selector:
+5. Now to redirect the traffic from blue to green, update the service file with myapp-green selector:<br>
-     selector:
+     selector:<br>
-       app: myapp-green
+       &nbsp;&nbsp;app: myapp-green<br>
 6. Refresh the live site's page and see the update

 # Notes: